-This 'Sesame Street' 'Stranger Things' Parody Is The Best Thing You'll See Today
+'Sesame Street' Did A 'Stranger Things' Parody & It's The Best Thing You'll See Today

 Growing up, Sesame Street was a staple in our house, with skits that were aimed at adults watching as well as little kids.
 Perhaps at age three, a kid couldn't understand why parents were laughing at such classic parodies like "Letter B," but the song was catchy and it helped teach the alphabet.
 Nowadays, HBO's version of Sesame Street aims their parodies more at televisions shows, such as their newest release to YouTube, Sesame Street's Stranger Things parody.
 Since HBO is a pay cable channel, they put the best stuff out on YouTube for everyone to watch, like they do with John Oliver.